Archeological Site 3PP614

-Archeological Site 3PP144 is a prehistoric rock art site in Pope County, Arkansas.
+Archeological Site 3PP144 is a prehistoric rock art site in Pope County, Arkansas, United States.
 The art at the site, which is Ozark-St. Francis National Forest, consists two drawings in black pigment, of unknown age.
 This site are part of a larger collection within the state that are expected to improve the understanding of how rock art in the Ozark Mountains region was made, and for what purpose.

 The site was listed on the National Register of Historic Places in 2007.